VeraSam-04/Vera_Sam.github-eportfolio/README.md

 Through this course I learned how the microprocessors of computer works and the basic logic behind coding.
 The lab I mentioned above taught me how logic gates can be connected in such a way we can get desirce result.
 It provides me a hands-on chance to do the connection of logic gates by my teammates and me under the care of insturctors and professor.
 I have a deeper understanding on how binary number works in computer.

 I suggest that more exercises should be provided through e-learning platform for us to do since exercises make perfect.
 We need more exercises to be more familiar with it.
-If not it's too easy for me to be forgetful about the knowledges I gained from professor during the classes.
+If not it's too easy for me to be forgetful about the knowledges I gained from lecturer during the classes.

-⌨️ **_Programming Technique_**
+⌨️ **_Programming Technique 1_**

+Programming Technique 1 could be said is the most challenging course among the 5 courses.
+It's more about practical than theoretical knowledge.
+Even though I understood everything in the teaching materials provided by lecturer for revision, it doesn't mean that I can completely done a big question without the help of online sources.
+For the last assignment we done is very complex, it alert me that a thorough coding for a project is the combination of everything we learned, like input and output, function, and array.
+I knew that I have to pay more effort on this course and coding to be a valuable and competitive person in the Information Technology industry.

+For the suggestion, I hope that more discussion about coding of a big project could be done so that we will know what should be notice and the technics we need to solve a complicated task.

+🖋️ **_Integrity and Anti-corruption_**

+This course taught me how to be an integrity person in the community, university, and family.
+If I want to conclude all the knowledges and values I gained from this course with a sentence it will be "You are rewarded for your efforts."
+You did crime, you get legal punishment; you did good deeds, you get good karma.

+One of the suggestions from me is that more physical classes should be held so that we can connect with the lecturer much more easier because we might not get the respond through online communication due to the busyness of lecturer.